riceissa/issarice.com/wiki/export-chrome-history.md

 Then the `'unixepoch'` converts the Unix time to a date and time, and `'localtime'` adjusts for timezone differences ([see the documentation](https://www.sqlite.org/lang_datefunc.html)).

+The above limits output to a single line for each URL.
+To obtain a more complete browsing history, one must combine the `urls` table with the `visits` table.
+Run the following command to obtain a history of visits, where each URL can occur multiple times:

+    sqlite3 -header -csv History "SELECT \
+        datetime(visits.visit_time/1000000-11644473600, 'unixepoch', \
+        'localtime') as 'visit_time',urls.url from urls,visits \
+        WHERE urls.id = visits.url ORDER BY visit_time DESC" > out.csv

 # External links